Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection

 \subsubsection{Feature Extraction Network}

-At each time step $t = i$, the input frame $x_i^{\text{mixup}}$ is first processed by the CNN to extract spatial features, which are then fed into the RNN.
-The hidden state of the RNN at time step $i$, denoted as $h_i$, captures the accumulated video information up to that point.
-Formally, this process is defined as:
+At each time step $t = i$, the input frame $x_i^{\text{fused}}$ is first processed by a CNN (e.g., MobileNetV2~\cite{sandler2018mobilenetv2}) to extract spatial features, denoted as $c_i$.
+These features are then fed into an RNN (e.g., GRU) to model temporal dependencies.
+The hidden state of the RNN at time step $i$, $h_i$, captures the accumulated video information up to that point.